Quick Answer

 List every task you do weekly.
 Circle the 3 most repetitive, time-consuming, or frustrating ones.
 These are your automation targets.

-Day 4-5: Build One Automation
+⚡ Build Automation

 Example: New email subscriber → Add to CRM → Send welcome sequence → Tag as "lead".
 Test it end-to-end.